mpitutorial/mpitutorial/tutorials/performing-parallel-rank-with-mpi/index.md

 ```

 ## Up next
 In our next lesson, we start covering advanced collective communication.
-The next lesson is about <a href="/mpi-reduce-and-allreduce">using MPI_Reduce and MPI_Allreduce to perform number reduction.</a>
+The next lesson is about [using MPI_Reduce and MPI_Allreduce to perform number reduction]({{ site.baseurl }}/tutorials/mpi-reduce-and-allreduce/).

-For all beginner lessons, go the the <a href="/beginner-mpi-tutorial/">beginner MPI tutorial</a>.
+For all beginner lessons, go the the [beginner MPI tutorial]({{ site.baseurl }}/beginner-mpi-tutorial/).